 Of course, there are other ways that BCIT recognizes and validates prior learning.
 For example, you can demonstrate existing proficiencies for course recognition through Prior Learning Assessment Recognition.
 By considering your cumulative knowledge, training, and experience, it’s possible to gain advanced standing in your program.

 3. There are flexible program options to accommodate your schedule

 A common concern for mature students is balancing school with a host of other commitments, such as maintaining a full-time or part-time job, caring for family or dependents, and numerous other pressures of day-to-day life.

 BCIT has measures in place to help you continue learning while making a living and managing the many demands on your time.
 For instance, multiple programs offer full-time or part-time options, allowing you to choose a more flexible schedule from the outset to best suit your needs.

-Part-time Studies programs include classes that can be taken on weekends, evenings, or online.
+BCIT Flexible Learning include classes that can be taken part-time on weekends, evenings, or online.
 There are even courses that can be taken asynchronously, meaning you work with an instructor to complete the material, but you do it on your own time with no set start date.

-BCIT also offers microcredentials, which are truncated programs that let you add specific certifications to your resumé.
+There are also microcredentials, which are truncated programs that let you add specific certifications to your resumé.
 It’s almost like building your own modular diploma, customized and personalized for your ambitions.
 Some microcredentials can even be stacked and counted toward a formal diploma or degree.

 4. You can make the most of new contacts and opportunities